 KEY #3.
 MOBILITY OF THE LATS AND INTERNAL ROTATION

 There are two important mobility components to returning to CrossFit after SLAP tear.
-First, we need good mobility of the lat muscles because when tight the lats will negatively affect technique in some of the most difficult movements for athletes with a labrum tear to perform…the snatch, overhead squat, and kipping pullups.
+First, we need good mobility of the lat muscles because when tight, the lats will negatively affect technique in some of the most challenging movements for athletes with a labrum tear to perform…the snatch, overhead squat, and kipping pullups.